Indexing settings

 The Chunking method parameter determines how the text will be split into chunks:

-• Using LLM: the text will be chunked using a language model.
-In this case, the chunks will consider the text hierarchy: headings, paragraphs, section and document titles.
+- Using LLM: The text will be chunked using a language model.
+In this case, chunking is based on the text hierarchy, such as headings, paragraphs, and section or document titles.

 The list of settings depends on the selected chunking method.